This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The amount of the settlement will depend on the severity of your child’s injury and the extent of medical malpractice or negligence.

-What Can a Brachial Plexus Injury Settlement Cover?
+How Much Can I Get in a Brachial Plexus Injury Settlement?

 If your child has suffered severe brachial plexus damage, you could be facing a lot of expenses now and in the future.
 Your child may be living with a lifelong disability that causes paralysis in the arm, pain, loss of sensation, or muscle weakness.